zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 ## Why not Yarn?

 TBH, I was really disappointed when Yarn became public.
-I was heavily contributing to pnpm for several months and there were nowhere any news about Yarn.
+I was heavily contributing to pnpm for several months and there was nowhere any news about Yarn.
 The info about its development was not public.

 After a few days, I realized that Yarn is just a small improvement